-- While the vehicle is running, look beneath it for the catalytic converter.
+- While the car is running, look beneath it for the catalytic converter.
 If it is glowing red, this likely means it’s clogged.
 Try taking a hard drive, pushing your vehicle over 50 MPH (miles per hour) for at least 15 minutes at a time, then slowing down quickly.
-Stop and check your catalytic converter again.
+Stop and recheck your catalytic converter.
 If it’s still red, remove and clear it.

 - Visually inspect the vacuum lines and exhaust system.
-Check for any cracks, damage, or visible leaks, and make sure all the ends are secured.
-Also keep your eye out for cracks in the gaskets, missing gaskets, or rust holes.
+Check for any cracks, damage, or visible leaks and ensure all the ends are secured.
+Also, keep your eye out for cracks in the gaskets, missing gaskets, or rust holes.
 Replace or tighten components as necessary.

-- Inspect the electrical connectors for the oxygen sensors and mass air flow sensors.
-Also check the wiring for damage or disconnects.
-Jeeps and Chryslers especially are known for using electrical connectors that wear easily.
-This is often the source of the P2096 code in these vehicles.
+- Inspect the electrical connectors for the oxygen sensors and mass airflow sensors.
+Also, check the wiring for damage or disconnects.
+Jeeps and Chryslers are especially known for using electrical connectors that wear easily, which is often the source of the P2096 code in these vehicles.

 - Test the downstream oxygen sensor with a digital multimeter.
 If it’s faulty or shorted, replace it.